MAGIC Agent Skills is now open source! Star on GitHub

 The suite consists of 14 specialist skills, 1 orchestrator, and 3 optional Mindset stubs organized across a 5-phase pipeline:

-The orchestrator (linguistic-orchestrator) is the entry point — it coordinates routing and tracks workspace state across sessions.
+The orchestrator (magic-linguistic-orchestrator) is the entry point — it coordinates routing and tracks workspace state across sessions.

 Low-Resource Language Focus